PLATINUM2023

 Context Notes

-During the COVID-19 pandemic, our website's Resource Page provided valuable information for all community members.
+Our website's Resource Page provided valuable information for all community members.
 Since then, we've updated our website to better serve our key demographic.

 Number of new grants received